-As soon as you walk through the doors, the fresh scent of gardenias makes you forget your proximity to Central Park South’s horse-drawn carriages.
-Friendly, knowledgeable staff members greet you in the main lobby, under a magnificent crystal chandelier, and help you find your intended destination.
-Head south for check-in, and pass the stairs that ascend to the moody Rose Club lounge where you can enjoy a complexly crafted cocktail, like the King Basil ($24)—which combines the herb with cucumber, gin, lillet and orange bitters—on a burgundy tufted-velvet couch.
-Stay on the ground floor for the lobby-adjacent Champagne Bar, where you can sip the bubbles and delight in caviar while taking in the regal, chandelier-laden atmosphere.
-Also on the main floor, Palm Court is well known for it’s high-tea service, but it cheekily undersells the evening-fare food menu by placing the petite three pages of offerings in the very back of an extensive drinks menu.
+As soon as you enter the main doors, the fresh scent of gardenias takes you far away from the all-too-close scent of Central Park’s horse-drawn carriages.
+A friendly staff is waiting to greet you in the main lobby under a magnificent crystal chandelier.
+Head toward check-in and pass the stairs that ascend to the moody Rose Club lounge, where you can enjoy an expertly crafted cocktail, like the King Basil ($24)—which combines the herb with cucumber, gin, lillet and orange bitters—on a burgundy tufted-velvet couch.
+Stay on the ground floor for the lobby-adjacent Champagne Bar, where you can sip elegant bubbles and delight in caviar while taking in the regal atmosphere.
+The Palm Court, also on the main floor, is well known for it’s high-tea service, but the restaurant cheekily undersells its evening-fare menu by placing the petite three pages of food behind an extensive drinks menu.
 But don’t be fooled: The eats are exceptional.
 The “simply grilled” ahi tuna ($38) will melt in your mouth as you look up and admire the ceiling’s expansive stained-glass dome.
-For more variety, descend to the basement’s Todd English Food Hall and sample a variety of gourmet-food stalls or sit down at the eponymous restaurant to try world-ranging types of cuisine.
+For more variety, descend to the basement’s Todd English Food Hall and sample a variety of gourmet food stalls, or sit down at the eponymous restaurant to try world-ranging types of cuisine.

-Back to the lobby, take the elevators—with mirrored, gold-columned interior walls—to your floor and discover that even the hallways are decorated impeccably (a velvet bench next to an antique-looking rotary phone, illuminated details within the crown molding).
-Inside your chandelier-adorned room, find soft white linens hugging your as-comfortable-as-it looks bed, a terry-cloth robe and slippers to match.
-Use an iPad to set the room’s temperature to your exact desire, then dock your phone on the iHome and play some relaxing tunes as you soak in the tub, or use the Le Labo bath products in the separate gold-headed shower.
-Before calling it a night, order milk and cookies from the concierge—for the “Eloise treatment”—and watch a film set in the Plaza, like Home Alone 2: Lost in New York, in bed.
+Back to the lobby, take the elevators—with mirrored, gold-columned interior walls—to your floor and discover that even the hallways are decorated impeccably.
+A velvet bench next to an antique rotary phone and illuminated details within the crown molding paints quite a picture.
+Inside your chandelier-adorned room, find a bed enveloped in soft white linens, a terry-cloth robe and slippers to match.
+Then it’s time to unwind.
+Use the iPad to set the room’s temperature to your exact preference, or dock your phone on the iHome and play some relaxing tunes as you soak in the tub.
+Don’t miss the Le Labo bath products in the separate gold-headed shower.
+Before calling it a night, order milk and cookies from the concierge—for the “Eloise treatment”—and settle in for a movie in bed.

-It’s no surprise that the Plaza offers immaculate accommodations, but it strays from its luxury comrades by also offering an immaculate complete experience.
-You could never set foot outside the Plaza premises during your stay but still feel like you had a quintessential New York getaway, complete with culture, history and glitz.
+It’s no surprise that the Plaza offers immaculate accommodations, but it strays from its luxury comrades by also offering a flawless complete experience.
+Packed with culture, history, and a touch of glitz, even if you never left the hotel premises, you would not have missed a drop of the quintessential New York experience..

 Time Out tip: Though there is plenty to keep you busy within the Plaza's confines, cross 59th Street to find another New York landmark: Central Park.
-Explore the grounds (just like Kevin McCallister did in Home Alone 2), especially the most proximal attractions of Wollman Rink for some ice-skating and the Central Park Zoo.
+Explore the grounds, especially the nearby attractions of Wollman Rink for some ice-skating and the Central Park Zoo.